unoplatform/uno.extensions/doc/Learn/Storage/HowTo-RequiredEntitlements.md

 ```

 The values for the `CodesignKey` and `CodesignProvision` **must** match the values from the [Apple Developer Portal](https://developer.apple.com/account).

+> [!CHEAT]
+> If you used Xcode earlier then build the application and get both values from the build logs.

 ### 4. Rebuilding your application